 4 Tips on How to Prep Magento for Peak Performance During the Holidays.

-Summer is flying by and it’s time to plan for the 2017 holiday shopping rush.
 As experienced Magento developers, we are very familiar with site prep for the holidays.
 We’ve had merchants come to us with sites that crashed under the traffic a holiday promotion generated.
 We’ve seen merchants experience 2/3 more traffic or process double (or triple) the number of transactions during November and December compared to the rest of the year.

 Notably, the Magento Business Intelligence group found that merchants acquire up to 59% more customers during the holidays compared to the rest of the year.
 That’s a lot of new site traffic.
 Can your Magento site handle that big of an uptick in new visitors?
 With nearly 60% more new customers preparing to visit your website in a couple months, it would be smart to run performance tests now.
 Here are four tips for Merchants on how to prep your Magento site for peak performance during the holidays.